lkollar/awesome-stars/README.md

 ## Vim script

 - [vim-addon-manager](https://github.com/MarcWeber/vim-addon-manager) - manage and install vim plugins (including their dependencies) in a sane way.
 If you have any trouble contact me.
 Usually I reply within 24 hours
-- [neovim](https://github.com/neovim/neovim) - Vim-fork focused on extensibility and usability.
+- [neovim](https://github.com/neovim/neovim) - Vim-fork focused on extensibility and usability

 ## VimL